DavidCWQ/DD2443-LAB1-Java-Concurrency-Basics/REPORT.md

 > When the producer's task duration is set to 1000ms and the consumer's task duration to 250ms, the consumers will operate faster than the producer.
 This setup naturally results in the consumers frequently waiting for the producer to generate new items, as they will quickly consume all available resources.
 This configuration is typical in a producer-consumer scenario, where consumers must occasionally wait for production to catch up.

+> Additionally, there will NOT be a case where count is smaller than -1 because the synchronized lock prevents two threads from entering the critical section simultaneously.

 ## Task 5: Dining Philosophers

 ### A. Model the Dining Philosophers